kazaamjt/Eikobot/docs/language_overview.md

 However, the compiler cannot perfrom a runtime type check on this value unless it is passed manually to the resolve method.
-This is due to how the
+This is due to how python type annotations for generics work.

 So, if we were to have an instance of `std.Host`, and we would like to access its `os_platform` property, we would do it like so: